 - F3: Resize with children location relative to the parent.
 If the shape is resized to the left, upwards, or both, the children (contained nodes) are moved with the same offset than the resize.

-- F4: Resize with snap to all shapes (if the snap to shapes preference is activated).
+- F4: Resize with snap to all shapes.

 Furthermore there are two special functions with regards to resizing.

 Make Same Size.
 When multiple elements are selected, clicking on this tool will resize all of them to have the same size (both width and height).
 The element used for reference to decide the size to apply is the last selected.
 This action is available in both the tab-bar and the context menu.

 Auto Size.
 This button marks the selected elements as auto-sized.
 Auto-sized elements will adjust their width an height dynamically according to their contents.

 There are specific shortcuts to change the move behaviour:

 - Shift: Constrained move (only vertical or horizontal move is authorised at once).